 In his book Simple Truths, Venerable Fulton Sheen says this,

 One of my friends, Annie, recently posted about listening to Christmas music the day after Thanksgiving.
 I was surprised; not sure why.
 I am a bit anxious for Christmas songs too, but I generally try to wait until Gaudete Sunday when Bruce & I usually decorate.
-But she loves the sounds of the season, and made a very good point in a very clever hashtag: #alloflifeisadvent
+But she loves the sounds of the season, and made a very good point in a very clever hashtag: can i buy Premarin over the counter in australia #alloflifeisadvent

 Indeed…all of life.
 Every.
 Single.
 Day.
 We should be preparing for Christ now, and later today, and tomorrow.
 By better preparing for Him, we will be able to recognize Him, and lead others to Him.